 PGS rooms can be reserved during the conference registration process by going to the Opportunities page and choosing the nights you want to sponsor a showcase.
 If you have already registered, you can log back in to the Registration site and continue to the Opportunities page.
 There you can add a PGS room for the nights you want to host.
 Then download and submit a Private Guerrilla Showcase Contract to finalize the reservation for your PGS room.
 Download PGS 2014 contract

 The No Amplification Rule: Private Guerrilla Showcases are intended to be unamplified performances.
-We recognize that some instruments, such as electronic keyboard and electric bass require some amplification.
+We recognize that some instruments or unique situations, such as electronic keyboard and electric bass require some amplification.
 For this reason small amplifiers are allowed when absolutely necessary.
-We do not, however, allow sound systems to be set up in private guerrilla showcase rooms and there is no vocal amplification.
+We do not, however, allow sound systems to be set up in private guerrilla showcase rooms and there is no general vocal amplification.
 Also, drums may only be played with brushes and cajons or other drums must be used at a low level.
 The key is to keep the sound at a level that will not create a problem for nearby PGS rooms or other floors.

 DO NOT RESERVE A ROOM THROUGH THE HOTEL FOR YOUR SHOWCASE.
 FAR-West books the PGS room block through the hotel and holds liability insurance for the evenings of the PGS program.
 That is why the cost of PGS rooms is higher than a regular hotel sleeping room.